RxRadar

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations provided, the description carries the full burden of behavioral disclosure.
-It mentions what the tool searches for but doesn't describe behavioral traits like rate limits, authentication requirements, pagination behavior, error conditions, or what the output looks like.
-The examples help illustrate usage but don't constitute comprehensive behavioral transparency.
+With no annotations provided, the description carries full burden for behavioral disclosure.
+While it mentions what content is searched (FDA drug labels), it doesn't describe important behavioral traits like whether this is a read-only operation, what authentication might be required, rate limits, response format, or what happens with null/default parameters.
+The examples help but don't constitute comprehensive behavioral transparency.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.